evilbunny2008/rock64-webgui/README.md

 These scripts are made available under the GPLv3 license in the hope they might be useful to others.
 See LICENSE for details.

-## Full Image

-For those not able or willing to set this up themselves I have an [image on my website](https://files.evilbunny.org/stretch-router-rock64-0.6.15-175-arm64.img.xz) based on [ayufan's stretch minimal image](https://github.com/ayufan-rock64/linux-build/releases/download/0.6.15/stretch-minimal-rock64-0.6.15-175-arm64.img.xz).

 ## Credits

 Inspired by the [raspap webgui](https://github.com/billz/raspap-webgui)